mieky/fixbow/README.md

 # fixbow

+A `bower.json` file scrubber.

-A bower.json file scrubber for the truly insane, based on [fixpack](https://github.com/HenrikJoreteg/fixpack) by Henrik Joreteg.
+Based on [fixpack](https://github.com/HenrikJoreteg/fixpack), a package.json file scrubber for the truly insane by Henrik Joreteg.

-It will re-write your bower.json file as follows:
+It will re-write your [bower.json](https://github.com/bower/bower.json-spec) file as follows:

 - name first
 - description second